department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 <span id="smc-n-s-how"></span>
 <h5>How to find your monthly compensation rate using these tables</h5>

-Start with the "Base rates" table.
+Start with the "Basic SMC rates" table.
 Find the dependent status in the left column that best describes you.

-Then look for your SMC letter classification in the top row.
+Then look for your SMC letter designation in the top row.
 Where your dependent status and SMC letter meet, you'll find your monthly compensation rate.

-<b>For example:</b> If you're a Veteran with a dependent spouse and no dependent parents or children and you have a SMC-N 1/2 classification, your monthly compensation rate would be <b>$5,227.05</b>.
+<b>For example:</b> If you were a Veteran with a dependent spouse and no dependent parents or children, and you had an SMC-N 1/2 classification, your monthly compensation rate would be <b>$5,227.05</b>.

-**If you have a spouse who's receiving Aid and Attendance,** you would then look at the "Added amounts" table.
-You would take the amount that matches your disability rating and add it to your base rate to get your total monthly compensation rate.
+**If you have a spouse who's receiving Aid and Attendance**

+Look at the "Added amounts" table.
+Take the amount that matches your disability rating and add it to your base rate to get your total monthly compensation rate.

-<b>For example:</b> If you're a Veteran with one spouse who's receiving Aid and Attendance and SMC-N 1/2 classification, you would start with the rate of $5,227.05 for a Veteran with spouse (no parents or children).
+<b>For example:</b> If you were a Veteran with one spouse who was receiving Aid and Attendance, and you had an SMC-N 1/2 designation, you would start with the rate of $5,227.05 for a Veteran with spouse (no parents or children).
 Then you would add the $156.32 rate for a spouse receiving Aid and Attendance.
 So your total monthly rate would be $5,227.05 + $156.32 = <b>$5,383.37</b>. <br>
 <br>
 <a href="/pension/aid-attendance-housebound/">Learn more about Aid and Attendance and Housebound allowances</a>